seacgroup/tinymemcache.php/README.md

 tinymemcache
 ============

-Very tiny wrapper for memcache
+A very tiny php wrapper for memcache

 I will be uploading this package as soon as I get all the header doc comments finished.